Yishak-Ali/Clash-Royale-API-Data-Analysis/README.md

 ## Data Source

-The data for this project is pulled from the [Offical Clash Royale API](https://developer.clashroyale.com/#/getting-started), which provides near realtime game data across all players and game modes.
+The data for this project is pulled from the [Official Clash Royale API](https://developer.clashroyale.com/#/getting-started), which provides near realtime game data across all players and game modes.
 Note that an API key is required to access the data (see below).

 ## How to Use

-1. Visit the [Offical Clash Royale API](https://developer.clashroyale.com/#/getting-started) to create a developer account and receive an API key.
+1. Visit the [Official Clash Royale API](https://developer.clashroyale.com/#/getting-started) to create a developer account and receive an API key.

 2. Create a config.py file and in it write and save:
 	```